freshp1995/uibk_parsys_19/proseminar/01/ex2.md

 ## Ammend your table and figures to include these additional measurements.
 What effects can you observe?
 How can you verify rank placement without looking at performance?

+The latency is less in by using different sockets of the same node compare to the other two.
+The bandwith is higher by using different cores of the same socket.
+In general all growth lineraly.

+## How stable are the measurements when running the experiments multiple times?

 ### different cores of the same socket

 Bandwith 1